zoff-kollektiv/cifar/data/home/mission-statement.md

 ---
 title: >-
-  With the help of their corrupt networks, kleptocrats steal billions of Euros from their citizens every year.
-The European Union has imposed misappropriation sanctions against high level officials and other persons suspected of corruption in Egypt, Tunisia and Ukraine that freeze their assets.
+  With the help of their corrupt networks, kleptocrats steal billions from their citizens every year.
+The European Union has imposed misappropriation sanctions against high level officials and other persons suspected of corruption to freeze their assets.
 countriesTitle: Sanctioned people by country
-buttonLabel: Browse all sanctioned people
+buttonLabel: See sanctioned people
 buttonLink: /people/all/
 sort: 0
 ---